za3k/short-programs/README.md

 Usage: `delink FILE`.
 Removes a level of symlink, moving the symlink's target in place of the symlink.
 Can have bad side-effects, use with caution.
 See also `mvln`

+deshebang
+---
+Usage: `#!/usr/bin/env deshebang` at the top of a file, makes that file self-printing.

 dzen-clock
 ---
 Make a small clock at the bottom of the screen